bitovi/academy/src/ngrx/1-why-ngrx/why-ngrx.md

 Redux is known for its boilerplate code.
 At first, it might seem like a lot of effort to implement Redux, but in fact it is a tradeoff.
 Redux adds a layer of indirection in order to improve maintainability, testability and predictability of your application.
 The tradeoff pays off more often than not particularly if your application is complex, large and maintained by a large team.

 [Redux expects updates to the state to be done immutably](https://redux.js.org/tutorials/essentials/part-1-overview-concepts#immutability).
-Not only Immutability helps Redux implement patterns that help testability and predictability, it also improves performance, as change detection is achieved with less effort.
+Not only does Immutability help Redux implement patterns that increase testability and predictability, it also improves performance, as change detection is achieved with less effort.

 #### Store